linebender/vello/vello_bench/README.md

 Use `--non-simd`, `--extended`, and `--f32` to include those variants, and `--warmup-ms`, `--measurement-ms`, and `--samples` to change the timing.

 Comparison mode requires a clean checkout.
-It builds both revisions in a temporary worktree using the current benchmark definitions, then removes the worktree when it exits.
+It builds both revisions as dynamic libraries in a temporary worktree using the current benchmark definitions, loads both libraries into one process, then removes the worktree when it exits.
 The current checkout is not modified.

 ## Browser benchmarks